-“It's going to be just as much a restaurant as it is a brewery,” says head chef Jason Saunders.
-Upstairs holds a full bar with 28 taps, a high-end liquor selection, indoor seating for more than 100 people and an expansive, glassed-in kitchen, designed to serve “enlightened pub food,” as Saunders brands it.
+“It’s going to be just as much a restaurant as it is a brewery,” says head chef Jason Saunders (formerly of Table and Cucina 24).
+Upstairs holds a full bar with 28 taps, a high-end liquor selection, indoor seating for over 100 people and an expansive, glassed-in kitchen, designed to serve “enlightened pub food,” as Saunders brands it.

 The roll-up, dining-room windows take up most of the front wall and overlook the Biltmore Avenue patio, which is still under development.
 It’s clear, however, that the wide, sunny plot has a lot of potential.
 “That is going to be the spot,” Saunders says.
 “We’re taking [a] silo, we’re going to have a bike rack around there.
 We’re going to have fire pits.
 We’re going to have outdoor seating, lots of landscaping, trees.”
 In case you’re wondering, the three-legged silo was originally designed for grain storage; now, it’s been re-purposed as a decoration, bearing the Wicked Weed logo.
 The gas-powered fire pit should be operational within a month.